-Roseville recently installed Cal-Fire approved expulsion proof fusing for all overhead transformer assets within the WRZ, which are ideal for areas prone to grass fires.
+Roseville recently completed installation of Cal-Fire approved expulsion proof fusing for all overhead transformer assets within the WRZ, which are ideal for areas prone to grass fires.

 The S&C "Fault Tamer" type fusing helps to minimize equipment damage and improve service continuity.
-No parts are expelled during a circuit interuption.
+No parts are expelled during a circuit interuption vs. "blowing" a fuse.